Taffywaffylolz/skeptical-universal/README.md

-# skeptical-universal, script was made by aviax for education purposes only!
+# skeptical-universal, script was made by mochii for education purposes only!